projectcalico/calico/master/networking/use-specific-ip.md

 ### Before you begin...

-You must be using the Calico CNI Plugin with Calico IPAM.
+You must be using the Calico IPAM.

 If you are not sure, ssh to one of your Kubernetes nodes and examine the CNI configuration.